 Pain is inevitable

-Coelho's latest novel opens in 1099 in Jerusalem, where citizens of the walled city are awaiting an attack from crusaders.
+Coelho’s 2013 novel opens in 1099 in Jerusalem, where citizens of the walled city are awaiting an attack from crusaders.
 Anxious and desperate, they hang on the words of a wise man known only as the Copt.
-The Copt's central message is that the pain and destruction they are all anticipating is unavoidable, and that anxiety and worry will do nothing to stop it.
-Once his listeners have accepted that they have limited control over their fate, they're able to transcend their fear, savor the present moment and focus their attention on higher matters, including beauty, sex, success and love.
+The Copt’s central message is that the pain and destruction they are all anticipating is unavoidable, and that anxiety and worry will do nothing to stop it.
+Once his listeners have accepted that they have limited control over their fate, they’re able to transcend their fear, savor the present moment, and focus their attention on higher matters, including beauty, sex, success, and love.

 Don’t wait for life to be over to appreciate it

 Veronika Decides to Die is one of Coelho’s darker novels and, at the same time, one of his more life-affirming.
 It’s the story of a successful but unhappy 24-year-old girl who, following a suicide attempt, wakes in a psychiatric hospital where a doctor tells her she has only a few weeks to live.
 This is a ruse—the doctor theorizes that if Veronika believes her death to be imminent, she’ll learn to appreciate her life.
 And he is right: Adopting a “nothing to lose” attitude, Veronika allows herself to experience the world and her emotions more fully and intensely than ever before.
 In its depictions of mental health professionals as controlling and manipulative, the novel sends a complicated message about psychiatric care.
 But Veronika’s realization resonates for anyone who has struggled to see beauty amid the pain of life.